Market entry regulations

 In any event, NHS England is required to set out in the notification letter any rights of appeal that apply, but if you believe you should have a right of appeal and the letter is silent on that point (or if you do not receive notification), then you would need to contact the Appeals Unit and / or seek independent legal advice.

-Please note: A person with third party rights must notify the Appeals Unit with a valid notice of appeal within 30 days of the date on which they were notified of NHS England’s decision.
+Please note: A person with third party rights must notify the Appeals Service with a valid notice of appeal within 30 days of the date on which they were notified of NHS England’s decision.
 A notice of appeal will not be valid unless it includes a concise and reasoned statement of the grounds of appeal.